jrturton/jrturton.github.com/_posts/2016-06-09-pentominoes-part-three.markdown

 I added a couple of utility functions to make this more readable, not shown here.

 At this point, the blog posts have caught up to where I am in development.
 So from now on I'll be giving commit links to the repo for the state at the end of each post.
 Here's the [first](https://github.com/jrturton/Pentominoes/commit/b95d9b64753550e9e165abb8e987bc6c3dd1d991).

+In the [next post](http://commandshift.co.uk/blog/2016/06/12/pentominoes-part-four/) I talk about updating the board's model when tiles are placed and removed.